TheGoodlike13/liberty_or_death/README.md

 The last part is particularly pernicious, because it means I have to reset Liberty after every SPNEGO failure.
 Ugh.

-So the reason I was not redirected was a timeout.
+So there was a timeout.
 Not good.
 That explains why I wasn't redirected, I guess: the app was loading something in the background.